It’s no secret that group health insurance costs, and unfortunately, employee health insurance costs, are seeing significant increases.

-Several market conditions have led to a decade of unrelenting increases.
+There are several factors that have led to a decade of unrelenting increases, which include the following:

 - Expansion of health care providers